 The Board has approved a number of additions to the south side of Gibbon Street during the last decade, but up to this point the rowhouses on the north side of the street have not been the subject of applications for additions.
-In general, Staff has no objection to an addition to this house nor to the adjacent rowhouse at 425 Gibbon Street.
+In general, Staff has no objection to an addition to this house nor to the adjacent rowhouse at 423 Gibbon Street.
 The overall massing and basic lack of design are compatible with the simple rectilinear form of the ca. 1949 rowhouses.
 The rear fenestration while not symmetrical, is similar to that approved on the rears of the houses across the street.

 Thus, in the opinion of Staff, the details of the finishes for the addition become magnified in importance, because they are the details that will be most readily noticed on such a simple addition.
-Staff is concerned about the windows proposed: they are vinyl clad and the Design Guidelines strongly discourage vinyl clad windows.
+The applicant has provided additional information concerning the proposed windows and doors.
+He proposes to use Andersen tilt windows which are clad in rigid vinyl.
+Staff continues to be concerned about the windows proposed.
+The Design Guidelines strongly discourage vinyl clad windows.
 Staff believes that either aluminum clad windows or wood windows should be used on the addition.
-Similarly, Staff is concerned that no information has been provided regarding the sliding glass doors or the type of wood siding proposed.
-For these reasons, Staff believes that the application should be deferred for further information regarding the finish details.
+Thus, Staff continues to recommend deferral for a more appropriate type of window that meets the recommendations of the Design Guidelines.